-Like any natural healing strategy, niacinamide will work effectively to relieve anxiety for some people, but not everyone.
+Like any natural healing strategy, niacin for anxiety will work effectively for some people, but not everyone.
 It may be worth a try if you suffer from anxiety because it has a safe track record without the issues of dependence and withdrawal that come with the benzodiazepines.
 Another bonus is that it is very inexpensive and widely available.

 Be sure to also read these other articles on natural remedies for anxiety:

 - 3 Natural Remedies for Panic Attacks